kshehadeh/tab-cleaner/PUBLISHING_GUIDE.md

 npm run package
 ```

-This will create `tab-cleaner-extension.zip` ready for upload.
+This will create `tab-magic.zip` ready for upload.

 ## 📸 Create Required Screenshots